WICG/storage-buckets/explainer.md

 ### Bucket titles

-Because buckets are expected to be named using programmer-friendly identifiers, simiarly to variable names, we could have a bucket title option, which in contrast would be user-friendly descriptions of the bucket.
+Because buckets are expected to be named using programmer-friendly identifiers, similarly to variable names, we could have a bucket title option, which in contrast would be user-friendly descriptions of the bucket.
 Titles could be useful for user agents that want to offer the ability to delete individual buckets in their storage management UI.
 These user agents could